Decentralized Payment Clearing using Blockchain and Optimal Bidding: Default Contagion in Decentralized Clearing Systems

 \subsection{Limiting Net Worths}

-As considered implicitly with Proposition~\ref{prop:limit}, the blockchain clearing system can result in an infinite number of blocks being required to clear the financial system since, by construction of the blockchain, payments cannot be reused until the next block.
+As considered implicitly with Proposition~\ref{prop:limit}, the blockchain clearing system can result in an infinite number of blocks being required to clear the financial system.
 This infinite number of block notion, in fact, lends itself to a simple clearing fixed point akin to a prioritized Eisenberg-Noe system as presented in, e.g.,~\cite{E07} but with a cost structure for the seniority levels of debt when the block capacity $C^\#$ is large enough.
 Let $K_i^*$ denote the \emph{terminal} net worth of bank $i$ after the (possibly infinite length) clearing procedure as presented above; this interpretation is made explicit in Proposition~\ref{prop:limit-K} below.
+Notably, the results presented within this section do not rely on~\eqref{np} no payment rehypothecation as the limit in (block) time allows for all payments to eventually be reused as necessary.

 These terminal net worths $\bK^*=(K^*_1,\dots, K^*_n)^\T$ are constructed so that bank $j$ covers all of its liabilities requested at a fee level above $f_j^*$ (and proportionally at $f_j^*$); this level $f_j^*$ is the minimal fee that bank $j$ is able to satisfy at least partially with its accumulated assets.
 The construction of a single threshold fee level for each bank can be taken because $C^\#$ is sufficiently large which guarantees the miners will always select the highest fees without consideration for how many counterparties are involved.
 With this notion, the payments made by bank $j$ depend on whether $j$ is solvent ($K_j^* \geq 0$) or defaulting ($K_j^* < 0$).
 If bank $j$ is solvent then it must cover all of its obligations in full and bank $i$ receives $\int_0^1 (1-f)b_{ji}(f)df$.
 If bank $j$ defaults on some of its obligations then, as mentioned previously, first it covers only its obligations strictly above $f_j^*$ so that bank $i$ receives However, if there is a positive measure of mass of obligations at $f_j^*$ (i.e., $\int_{f_j^*}^{(f_j^*)^+} b_{ji}(f)df > 0$) then $j$ may have a cash surplus with which it covers part of this mass of obligations.
 This cash surplus is exactly equal to the difference between the assets held by $j$ (i.e., $K_j^* + \sum_{k \in [n]} L_{jk}$) and the obligations with fee levels above $f_j^*$ (i.e., $\sum_{k \in [n]} [\mu L_{jk} + \int_{(f_j^*)^+}^1 b_{jk}(f)df]$).
 The proportional repayment scheme described in Algorithm~\ref{alg:bids} implies this cash surplus is distributed following the rates $\pi_{ji}^*$ defined in~\eqref{eq:pi} below with an explicit cut provided for the miners.
 That is, $\bK^*$ are these terminal net worths if for every bank $i \in [n]$ they satisfy the fixed point equations